K-Rye/disaster-board/README.md

 gives the option to enroll for the application using home ownership title or automobile registration.
 There will also be a voluntary enrollment option.

+The navbar will contain simple options with dropdowns but the main page will be where options will be large and easy to read and navigate if needed.
+But the purpose is to limit navigation for those who require assistance immediately.

 For the lowest level of urgency, users can post their status by simply clicking a button on the application that says "I'm Okay!" (subject name update).
 Using the account information the application posts their name to a central board that is searchable by name.
 The user can opt to display their address to limit any confusion caused by similar names.
 The information